tylermcginnis/re-base/README.md

       - onFailure: (function - optional) A callback function that will be invoked if the current user does not have read  or write permissions at the location.

 #### Return Value
-  An object which you can pass to `removeBinding` when your component unmounts to remove the Firebase listeners.
+  An object which you can pass to `removeBinding` if you want to remove the listener while the component is still mounted.

 #### Example